ROBOTIS-GIT/emanual/_includes/en/dxl/p/control_table_6_firmware_version.md

-This address stores the firmware version of the DYNAMIXEL.
+This address stores the version number of the firmware installed on your DYNAMIXEL actuator.